DoyleMichaelJames/Doyle-read-me/README.md

 **To prioritize** bugs, backlogs, roadmaps, etc, I’ll need your help balancing 3 considerations: 1, Cost of Doing Nothing; 2, Return on Investment; and 3, Speed to Insight.

-**To learn** a new domain/skill, I love snadboxes, and I’ll often ask ‘false dichotomy’ brainstorm questions --- like “would we rather deploy every single hour or only once per year?” --- often to prompt meta-discussion about whether it's the right question.
+**To learn** a new domain/skill, I love sandboxes, and I’ll often ask ‘false dichotomy’ brainstorm questions --- like “would we rather deploy every single hour or only once per year?” --- often to prompt meta-discussion about whether it's the right question.

 I always hope to learn **what you think** is most important, and which questions you need help answering.